 WHAT IS TATTOO INK MADE OF?

-• Is supplied in a medical grade sealed bottle, ensuring its longevity before and after
+• Are supplied in a medical grade sealed bottle, ensuring its longevity before and after opening.

 Inks may sometimes have a mild scent!
 This is because we only use organic pigments and sometimes nature has a scent.
 We do not use additives to hide the occasional scent - it wouldn't be natural if we did.